SMERESKI

 Why this site looks like a transmission instead of a product page.

 Most personal sites collapse into a centered name, a one-line role, and a card grid.
 Safe, identical, forgettable.
-This one refuses on purpose.
+This one refuses on purpose, and pays for it: loud filters out anyone who came for a calm résumé page.
+That is the trade, made on purpose too.

 The rule is simple.
 Every visual choice does work.
 Scanlines mark a CRT vibe and pace the eye.
 Holographic stripes carry signal across an otherwise dark surface.
 Chromatic offsets on titles do the job a gradient would have done badly.
 Nothing decorative is allowed to just decorate.